MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-support.md

 5. Support for public preview bits is done through a best effort from the Product Group and Customer Support teams.
 6. Support cases of preview services cannot be created and addressed as production support cases.

-## Reporting Bugs
+## Report bugs

-1. Go to \<TODO:UserVoice\> to report the bug.
+1. Go to **User Voice** to report the bug.
 2. Provide description, repro steps, and description of expected behavior.
-3. In some cases, we may ask you to collect Azure Stack Hub logs (a [support case](/azure-stack/operator/azure-stack-help-and-support-overview?view=azs-2102#:~:text=You%20can%20select%20Help%20(question,preselect%20Azure%20Stack%20Hub%20service.) with the Microsoft Support team would be needed).
+3. In some cases, we may ask you to collect Azure Stack Hub logs (a [support case](../azure-stack/operator/azure-stack-help-and-support-overview.md.) with the Microsoft Support team would be needed).
-4. In some cases we may ask you to collect Kubernetes logs ([instructions to collect logs](/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot#collect-kubernetes-logs)).
+4. In some cases we may ask you to collect Kubernetes logs ([instructions to collect logs](azure-stack-kubernetes-aks-engine-troubleshoot.md#collect-kubernetes-logs)).

-## Providing feedback
+## Provide feedback

 Please use the links below to submit your feedback:

 1. For reporting a security vulnerability, go to [https://msrc.**microsoft**.com/create-**report**](https://msrc.microsoft.com/create-report).
-2. For improvement suggestions go to \<TODO:UserVoice\>.
+2. For improvement suggestions go to **User Voice**.
-3. For documentation feedback use the "Feeback" button on the document page.
+3. For documentation feedback select **Feeback** on the document page.

-## Not included in the Preview
+## Not included in the preview

+If you are familiar with the AKS service in global Azure, you may note the following things aren't included:

-1. AKS on ASH is a subset of AKS on Azure, this can be see reflected by the set of supported feature areas here\<TODO: add link to feature table\> and commands listed here \<TODO: add link to commands list\>.
+1. AKS on Azure Stack Hub is a subset of AKS on Azure, this can be see reflected by the [set of supported features](aks-overview.md#feature-comparison) and [commands](aks-commands.md).
-2. Management of node pools, only one worker node pool and one master node pool are deployed by default in an Azure Kubernetes Service cluster.
-Azure Kubernetes Service CLI and APIs that reference node pools directly are not currently supported.
+2. You cannot manage node pools.
+Only one worker node pool and one master node pool are deployed by default in an Azure Kubernetes Service cluster.
+Azure Kubernetes Service CLI and APIs that reference node pools directly are not supported.
-3. Hidden master nodes, masters are exposed to customers in their subscriptions.
+3. Hidden master nodes are not supported.
+Master nodes are exposed to you in your subscription.
-4. Backup and disaster recovery for AKS Service and Kubernetes clusters.
-There is no functionality in place that will backup and/or recover the AKS Service and/or AKS tenant clusters.
+4. Backup and disaster recovery for AKS Service and Kubernetes clusters functions are not included.
+There isn't functionality in place to backup and recover the AKS Service and/or AKS tenant clusters.
-5. Monitoring: remediations.
-There are no automatic remediations actions at the moment for raised alerts.
+5. There are no automatic remediation actions at the moment for raised alerts raised by your monitors.
 6. Standard Load Balancer Functionality.
 7. Attaching Azure Container Registry option when creating clusters.
 8. Private Azure Kubernetes Service clusters.
 9. Support for Calico.
-10. Support for AKS on ASDK.
+10. Support for AKS on Azure Stack Development Kit (ASDK).
 11. Support for Azure Arc.

-## Service Updates
+## Service updates

-As we make progress on the preview bits, we may have an opportunity to push a new update to customers.
-This will be made available following the standard Azure Stack Patch and Update (PNU) process outlined in the article "[Manage updates in Azure Stack Hub](/azure-stack/operator/azure-stack-update)".
-Besides the actual Resource Provider bits which are updated via the Azure Stack Hub Patch and Update process, there may be a need to also update the Azure Kubernetes Service base image mentioned above.
-If such is the case the extra step of [downloading the image](/azure-stack/operator/azure-stack-aks-engine) from the Marketplace will be required.
-We will announce updates through the [Teams channel](https://teams.microsoft.com/l/team/19%3ac9c4faafab2247c993268db91792e2da%40thread.tacv2/conversations?groupId=cbe0f09a-8855-4e9d-ae54-fc6d54a91677&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).
+Updates to the AKS service on Azure Stack Hub are made available through the standard Azure Stack Hub Patch and Update (PNU) process outlined in the [Manage updates in Azure Stack Hub](../operator/azure-stack-update.md).
+In addition to the components that provide the service in the Azure Stack Hub, you will also need to update the  Azure Kubernetes Service base image.
+This requires [downloading the image](../operator/azure-stack-aks-engine.md) from the marketplace.

-Given that these are early bits, there might be a need for following extra steps beyond the one outlined above.
-For example:
+You can keep on top of the updates by monitoring the [Teams channel](https://teams.microsoft.com/l/team/19%3ac9c4faafab2247c993268db91792e2da%40thread.tacv2/conversations?groupId=cbe0f09a-8855-4e9d-ae54-fc6d54a91677&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).

+As participants in the public preview, you may also need to need to:

-1. Kubernetes might need to be redeployed if certain operations are desired.
+1. Redeploy Kubernetes to access certain operations.
-2. Manual steps that act on individual infrastructure-as-a-service (IaaS) elements such as masters and nodes might be required.
+2. Perform manual steps on individual infrastructure-as-a-service (IaaS) components such as masters and nodes.
-3. In an extreme situation, a support case might be required to break glass and operate on the service RP components directly.
+3. You may need to contact your cloud operator and Microsoft support so that technicians can directly work with the service components in Azure Stack Hub directly.

 ## Next steps